hnieto/TACC_SuperComputer_Queue/README.md

-# MachineQueueVis
+# TACC SuperComputer Queue Visualization

 ![MachineQueueVis](https://dl.dropbox.com/u/25652072/MachineQueueVis_Screenshot.png)

-MachineQueueVis is a [Processing](http://processing.org/) sketch based off of [Paul Bourke](http://paulbourke.net/miscellaneous/gqstats/)’s HPC queue statistics visualization.
-It converts the qstat output into pairs of spheres and cylinders arranged in a helical pattern that represents the status of the supercomputer’s queue.
+This is a [Processing](http://processing.org/) sketch based off of [Paul Bourke](http://paulbourke.net/miscellaneous/gqstats/)’s HPC queue statistics visualization.
+It converts the CommnQ server output into pairs of spheres and cylinders arranged in a helical pattern that represents the status of the supercomputer’s queue.
 Our goal was to develop a visualization that could give systems administrators and users a complete understanding of the queue’s state with nothing more than a quick glance.

 In our implementation,
 * Each job is represented by a cluster of same-colored, consecutive spheres